-At the break even point, you can make a great argument for other cards that offer easier access to your cash back rewards or have some other great benefit.
+At the break even point, you can make a great argument for other cards that offer easier access to your cash back rewards or have some other great benefits.

 But at every dollar above that 33% threshold, this card gets better and better.
-As your food and gas costs increase as a percentage of your monthly spend – so do your rewards.
+As your food and bill costs increase as a percentage of your monthly spend – so do your rewards.

 Think that’s unrealistic?
 Think again.
 According to Statistics Canada, the average yearly food expenditure is $6126 per year, based on census numbers for 2015.

-I’ve purposely left out the 2% return earned on drugstore and recurring purchases to make the math above simpler.
+I’ve purposely left out the 2% return earned on gas and daily transit to make the math above simpler.

-But it’s worth noting that adding a few regular bills to the card will further enhance the returns.
-In my case, that includes:
+But it’s worth noting that adding some gas (or transit) purchases to the card will further enhance the returns.

 On top of the cash back, the card also offers concierge services and insurance benefits.
 I’ve never had any interest in calling a toll-free number just to have someone help me book a trip or plan an outing so that’s a benefit I’ll pass on – but the insurance perks are a nice touch.
 They include the following: